EngagingNetworks/page-builder-code-blocks/account-number-sort-code-verify.md

 and add them to the form block as Hidden fields.
 You can then use a Code Block to update these fields with the data that the supporter enters.

+**Note:** how you verify supporter's financial information with them is up to you and depends on many factors - we do not offer advice on what you should do, just the technical aspect of it.
+The code below is simply an example.

 In this example, the code block will update the untagged fields NOT_TAGGED_13 and NOT_TAGGED_14 with the tagged fields.
 Your own IDs may vary.